smpetersgithub/Python-Scripts/README.md

 # Python-Scripts

-Welcome to my GitHub repository, featuring a collection of useful Python scripts for managing and auditing SQL scripts.
+Welcome to my GitHub repository, featuring a collection of useful Python scripts for managing and auditing SQL scripts (.sql).

 Please refer to the header in each Python script for documentation.